nkaraffa/codingPuzzles/README.md

 - Is there a quicker, simpler way to solve this problem?
 - Is my code readable?
 - Do I have a lot of redundant work?

+At the point we are in the course, being able to solve problems is our priority.
+Being able to solve them efficiently is really just a bonus.